 G. CITIZEN COMMENT: NONE

 H. BOARD COMMENT: Martel remarked about a loud animal sound he heard at his home.
 Sounded like a big cat.
 Just wanted people to know.
 Merchant had nothing.
 Windiate commented about the FYI email she sent to the Board and Commissions regarding the impending ZBA court case.
 Cook met with the Road Commission and they have agreed to make the beach area at the Nature Preserve a No Parking area, all the way back to the existing parking spaces.
 Signage will be coming and County will install.
 Schultz commented that the State of Michigan has revised Revenue Sharing, upward, on Friday, January 13th.
 Torch Lake Township’s projected increase is 2.8%, which translates to $3,599.
 Good news on Friday the 13th!
 Next, she has been in contact with the engineer regarding the new streetlight to be installed at Bay Colony and US 31.
 The work should begin soon.
 Last, the township has retained a copy of MTA’s Cindy Dodge ‘s book “Township Assessing, A Guide for Township Boards”.
 Check it out at your leisure.
 It’s excellent.
-Mr. Cook completed the meeting with his last comment regarding the email Mr. Martel sent as Trustee to the Planning Commission about work to be done on the Zoning Ordinance.
+Mr. Cook completed the meeting with his last comment regarding the email Mr. Martel sent as Trustee to the Planning Commission, OF WHICH HE STONGLY DISAPPROVED, about work to be done on the Zoning Ordinance.

 ADJOURNMENT: With no further business the Motion by Cook to adjourn was seconded and passed 5-0.